jekyll/minima/_posts/2020-10-04-inner-compass.md

 - **Accept First.** The first step towards getting somewhere is to accept where you are.
 Next is deciding that you are not going to stay where you are.
 After that comes the plan.

-- **Harbour a beginner's mindset.** In the beginner's mind there are many possibilities, but in the expert's there are few.
+- **Harbour a beginner's mindset.** In the beginner's mind there are many possibilities, but in the expert's, there are few.

 #### **Business**

 - **You do not have to be the first or only business.** Look around you.
 A glass, a water bottle, a table, a chair, a notebook.
 These products have literally thousands of competitors.
 Often competitors that are pretty much identical.
-And yet people make glasses, and people make water bottles, and people make chairs and people make notebooks everyday.
+And yet people make glasses, and people make water bottles, and people make chairs and people make notebooks every day.
 And people buy all those things too.
-You always don't have to feel that for you to be succesful you have to be the only one.
+You always don't have to feel that for you to be successful you have to be the only one.
 Don't have this idea that, someone's already invested the water bottle, there can't be another one.

 #### **Productivity**